Planner (Planner III)

 Omission of data on the state application is grounds for disqualification of the application.

 Planner position is assigned to the Texas Workforce Investment Council (TWIC).
 Performs highly complex (senior-level) planning and research work.
-Work involves developing local, regional, or state zoning, urban, transportation, emergency management, or site plans and programs; preparing implementation plans; and monitoring policies and procedures.
+Work involves developing local, regional, state plans, or strategic and programs; preparing and monitoring implementation plans; and monitoring policies and procedures.
 May supervise the work of others.
 Works under limited supervision, with considerable latitude for the use of initiative and independent judgment.

 - Conducts planning and research projects.